mentalisttraceur/errnoname/README.md

     will trust that it is safe to do the name lookups by using an array of `errno` names indexed by `errno` values.

+    Note that modern compilers can already do this automatically in common cases when optimazations are turned on high enough.

 # Contributing

 The best way to help this library is making sure that